JesusAcuna/Date_Fruit_Classification_Keras/README.md

 </p>

 <p align="justify">
 The main characteristic is that they are all numerical features, and some are larger values than other ones, that's why I applied normalization with a mean equals to 0 and a standard deviation equals to  1.
-To do this part I used StandardScaler from sklearn.preprocessing to standarize all the features, then I saved the object using the `joblib` library with the name `std_scaler.bin`, this archive will be used later to make the predictions.
+To do this part I used 'StandardScaler' from 'sklearn.preprocessing' to standarize all the features, then I saved the object using the `joblib` library with the name `std_scaler.bin`, this archive will be used later to make the predictions.
 </p>

 ### 6.2.
 Exploratory Data Analysis (EDA)